We are now accepting applications for 2020 River Town of the Year Award. For more information visit the Education tap or click here.

 Environmental stewardship begins with environmental literacy, and they both begin with exposure.
 We are committed to growing greater awareness about water quality and river issues across the state by offering programs and information that connect individuals and communities to their rivers.

 Flanked by two great rivers, with more than 70,000 miles between them, Iowa’s rivers and their valleys hold much of Iowa’s remaining wildness.
-Rivers provide many benefits and values for Iowa communities including water for everyday use, recreation, economic development, natural habitat for wildlife and quality of life opportunities.
+Rivers provide many benefits and values for Iowa communities including water for everyday use, recreation, economic development, natural habitat for wildlife, and an increase in the quality of life.
 There are many threats that impact the condition and quality of our rivers including flooding, pollution (what you can and can’t see), erosion, and general apathy for conservation priorities.

 Rivers are the barometer of the overall health of our ecosystem and Iowa Rivers Revival is working to ensure our rivers are safe, clean, and enjoyable for future generations.